Policies for French & Francophone Studies Graduate Students

 C.) A copy of the program brochure or other official description (e.g., printouts of relevant pages from a website) in the case of an academic program.

-The Department offers up to $300 each to a limited number of students delivering papers at scholarly conferences, to be awarded competitively on a yearly basis.
+The Department offers up to $400 for each conference to a limited number of students delivering papers at scholarly conferences, to be awarded competitively on a yearly basis.
 Only one such conference will be funded per student per year for a maximum of three in the student's graduate career.
 Funds may not be used for participation in graduate student conferences.
-Students should first apply for Graduate Student Travel Subvention through the School of Arts and Sciences, which grants a maximum of $400.
-Students are then eligible for up to $300 beyond the SAS award if their travel expenses exceed that award.
-The application procedure must be initiated at least four weeks before the conference is to take place.
 Materials should be submitted to the Graduate Chair and the Graduate Coordinator according to the following guidelines:

 Stipends are taxed as follows: educational fellowships (all non-service fellowships, including Benjamin Franklin, University, and SAS Dissertation Fellowships) are taxable only at the federal level, although taxes are not withheld.
 You must report your fellowship earnings as income and may be required to pay taxes when you file your tax return.
 Teaching fellowships (the two service years required as part of the Benjamin Franklin fellowship) are taxable at the federal and city levels (the latter at 50% of earnings), and taxes are withheld each pay period.
 Teaching assistantships (any teaching assignment additional to the two required service years) are taxable at the federal, state, and city levels (the last at 50% of earnings), and taxes are withheld each pay period.